Lightning-Universe/Pose-app/docs/source/tabs/manage_project.rst

 =====================

 .. image:: https://imgur.com/O8Jdd54.png

-Enter project name; you will see a list of available projects (like 'mirror-mouse' above) - you **must** select one of the available projects, or you will see an error message.
+    :width: 600

-Once you enter the project name click "Load project".
+Select one of the available projects, and click "Load project".

 You will see the previously entered project data appear (camera views, keypoint names, etc.).
 You can then navigate to other project tabs.